syscover/crm/README.md

-# Comunik App to Laravel 5
+# CRN App to Laravel 5

 ## Installation